 Several variables of the thermal decomposition reaction can be modified to optimize nanoparticle size, morphology, and composition including the type of inert gas47,48,50, peak reaction temperature44,47–49, total reaction time44–46, and types/ratios of initial chemical compounds utilized in the reaction20,45,47,48,50.
-Salazar-Alvarez et al.50 and Seo et al.48 have shown that argon flow during thermal decomposition of MnACAC forms Mn3O4 at lower peak reaction temperatures ranging from 150 °C to 200 °C. When using nitrogen or air, Nolis et al.47 achieved similar results for MnACAC decomposition where Mn3O4 nanoparticles were produced at lower temperatures (150oC or 200oC) and MnO nanoparticles were generated only at higher temperatures (250 °C and 300 °C)47.
+Salazar-Alvarez et al.50 and Seo et al.48 have shown that argon flow during thermal decomposition of Mn(II) ACAC forms Mn3O4 at lower peak reaction temperatures ranging from 150 °C to 200 °C. When using nitrogen or air, Nolis et al.47 achieved similar results for Mn(III) ACAC decomposition where Mn3O4 nanoparticles were produced at lower temperatures (150 °C or 200 °C) and MnO nanoparticles were generated only at higher temperatures (250 °C and 300 °C)47.
 Higher peak reaction temperatures and longer times held at the peak reaction temperature, also known as the aging time, have also been associated with an increase in nanoparticle size44–49.
 Furthermore, the heating rate of the reaction can impact nanoparticle size.
-Schladt et al.44 found that increasing the heating rate from 1.5 °C/min up to 90oC/min dropped nanoparticle size from 18.9 nm to 6.5 nm, respectively.
+Schladt et al.44 found that increasing the heating rate from 1.5 °C/min up to 90 °C/min dropped nanoparticle size from 18.9 nm to 6.5 nm, respectively.
 Finally, different chemicals can be added as reducing agents and stabilizers in manganese thermal decomposition reactions; however, OA20,47,48,50 and oleic acid20,45 are most commonly used.
 The ratio of OA to oleic acid has been proven to affect the chemistry and shape of synthesized MnO nanoparticles.
 According to Zhang et al.20, OA only resulted in the formation of Mn3O4 nanoparticles, a combination of OA and oleic acid led to a mixture of Mn3O4 and MnO nanoparticles, and oleic acid only produced MnO nanoparticles.
 Interestingly, experience shows that MnO nanoparticles can be fabricated with OA only, and that oleic acid is not necessary to promote formation of the MnO crystalline phase.
 Furthermore, the use of OA by itself fabricated spherical nanoparticles, while oleic acid alone generated star shaped nanoparticles20,64.
 Clearly, there is much flexibility in altering synthesis parameters to impact resulting physical and chemical properties of MnO nanoparticles.